 Prime minister Theresa May is planning a series of measures to toughen workers' rights, including the ending of the Swedish derogation rule that allows employers to pay agency workers less than their permanent counterparts.

-Updated to include a reference to the Government's announcement about the police pay award.
+Updated to include a reference to the Government's response to the consultation.